flutter/flutter/CONTRIBUTING.md

 ### Desktop (Mac and Linux), for tests

+* `git pull upstream master` in `src/flutter` to update the Flutter Engine repo.
 * `gclient sync` to update your dependencies.
 * `./flutter/tools/gn --unoptimized` to prepare your build files.
 * `ninja -C out/host_debug_unopt` to build a desktop unoptimized binary.
 * `--unoptimized` disables C++ compiler optimizations and does not strip debug symbols.
 You may skip the flag and invoke `ninja -C out/host_debug` if you would rather have the native components optimized.

 To run the tests, you'll also need to clone [the main Flutter repository](https://github.com/flutter/flutter).
 See [the instructions for contributing](https://github.com/flutter/flutter/blob/master/CONTRIBUTING.md)